 Reviewing the NOGA

 When you receive the NOGA, read it for changes from the original proposal.
 If you find differences or have questions, contact the Grants Development Office.

 As soon as SPA receives the award notice or final agreement, a staff member will assign an account number to the project.
 This number identifies the project in the University’s accounting system.
 When the accounting number is assigned, SPA will notify the PI and the department and collegiate offices through email.

 For an account of this type to be used, the award must require that an interest-bearing account be established.
 At the written request of a grant administrator, the Office of Budget and Finance will set up the account.
 The balance at the end of each trimester must be at least $15,000 for interest to be accrued.
 At the end of each trimester, the grant administrator will transfer the interest revenue into the project’s operating budget.
-Consult SPA and the University financial policy Allocating Temporary Investment Pool Income for details.
+Consult SPA and the University financial policy Participating in a University Investment for details.